GerardRique/uwiadmissions/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+##Generating Service Worker

+Run the command npm run sw to generate the applications service worker.
+This file will be generated in the dist folder.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).